 Complaints should be signed and include contact information.
 Reasonable accommodations shall be provided to any person when necessary to properly access and file a complaint with Onondaga County under federal Civil Rights law.
-If assistance is needed to complete the Civil Rights Complaint Form, please contact the County's Title VI, ADA and LEP Coordinator using the contact information above.
+If assistance is needed to complete the Civil Rights Complaint Form, please contact the County's Title VI, ADA and LEP Plan Coordinator using the contact information listed above.

-Posting of this Notice: This notice shall be posted in the public lobbies of the Onondaga County Civic Center at 421 Montgomery Street and the Onondaga County Office Building at 600 South State Street.
+Posting of this Notice:

+This notice shall be posted in the public lobbies of the Onondaga County Civic Center at 421 Montgomery Street, Syracuse, NY 13202, and the Onondaga County Office Building at 600 South State Street, Syracuse, NY 13202.